What is Pupil Premium?

 - The cost of delivering the range of provision listed below may exceed the amount of PPG received substantially.

-Pupil Premium Strategy and Impact Statements
+The current Pupil Premium Strategy and Impact Statement can be viewed here.

 As part of the government’s aim to end period poverty, the school have access to sanitary products for students in receipt of the pupil premium grant.